jamesqquick/vercel-ship-ppr-workshop/README.md

 }
 ```

 By default, components in Next.js are server components which enables us to use async/await for data fetching on the server.
-As of now, this is Server-Side Rendering (SSR) which means that all data is loaded on the server before any markup is sent back to the client.
-This is true even for static markup like the `h1`.
+As of now, this is basic Server-Side Rendering (SSR) which means that all data is loaded on the server before any markup is sent back to the client.
+This is true even for static markup like the `h1` header.
 We can improve this by taking advantage of React's Suspense and streaming capabilities.
 This will allow us to immediately send the initial static HTML to the client while the product data is still being fetched and then stream in the product data when it's ready.

 ## Add Streaming and with Suspense

-To support streaming and loading states, you have to wrap an component that asynchronously fetches data in a `Suspense` component.
+To support streaming and loading states, you have to wrap a component that asynchronously fetches data in a `Suspense` component.
 This allows React to suspend rendering until the data is ready, showing a fallback UI in the meantime.
 To support this, we need to update the `ProductList` component to:

-- accept a promise for `products` props that resolves to the array of data
 - be marked as `async`
+- accept a promise for the `products` prop that resolves to the array of data
-- use `await` to resolve the promise before rendering
+- uses `await` to resolve the promise before rendering

 Start by updating the `ProductListProps` interface to accept a `Promise<Product[]>` for the `products` prop.